Toilet map shows fewer than two dozen accessible toilets in Liverpool

 Advertisement

-Sarah Sleet, chief executive of Crohn's and Colitis UK, said: "We know that 9 in ten people with the conditions plan their journeys based on access to toilets."
+Sarah Sleet, chief executive of Crohn's and Colitis UK, said: "We know that nine in ten people with the conditions plan their journeys based on access to toilets.

 "This is increasingly challenging and isolating as the number of public toilets declines.
-The fear of being caught short and unable to access a public toilet when required means many people are confined to their homes, she added."
+The fear of being caught short and unable to access a public toilet when required means many people are confined to their homes.”

 Advertisement